 Turtle Power: Go, Ninja, Go, Ninja, Go

-It’s pretty safe to say that rare geeky documentaries are pretty much my favorite genre at the moment.
+It’s pretty safe to say that rare geeky documentaries are my favorite genre at the moment.
 I saw this at the library, so I had nothing to lose.
 I have been listening to a podcast about TMNT called Shellheads for some time with Sergio and Jeff.
 It’s always been my understanding that there is a lot of backstory to the turtles tracing back to the original comics, but I did not realize how freaky a phenomenon they became even as a homegrown product.
 It’s a wonderful story about how independent artists can hit it big if they strike the right chord.

 It’s kind of like “I love this idea, but what is this even.”
 If you’re not too familiar with the TMNT lore, it’s a story about four teenagers (or turtles depending on your chronology/source) who come across a mutant ooze that turns them into large muscular turtles.

-They learn the art of ninjutsu from their sensei Master Splinter, a mutated rate who learned the art from his master.
+They learn the art of ninjutsu from their sensei Master Splinter, a mutated rat, who learned the art from his master.
 Or something like that, it doesn’t even really matter, but that’s the gist.

 Turtle Power: Drama?
 No drama.